CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Jul 31, 2025

 Several factors could influence the accuracy of rate projections:

 While national projections provide useful guidance, local market conditions can vary significantly.
 Some regions may experience faster price appreciation, while others might see inventory increases that moderate price growth.
-(Nevada County Mortgage)
+(NAR)

 Get Pre-Approved: Understand your buying power with current rates using Chestnut’s instant quote system.
 (Chestnut Mortgage)